kkpan11/commit-and-tag-version/README.md

 If you have your GPG key set up, add the `--sign` or `-s` flag to your `commit-and-tag-version` command.

+### Signed-off-by trailer

+To add the "Signed-off-by" trailer to the commit message add the `--signoff` flag to your `commit-and-tag-version` command.

 ### Lifecycle Scripts

 `commit-and-tag-version` supports lifecycle scripts.
 These allow you to execute your